i05nagai/memorandum/language/english_speaking.md

 * medium
     * medium of exchange
 * drive
+    * we can get a driver's license over 18 years old
 * accept/admit
 * deficient
     * His body was deficient in vitamin C, and caused some complications